TechLabs-Berlin/ws24-skillswap/Blogpost.md

 ## Creation of a synthetic data set

-The data basis was intended to be a data set that contains all the information that is relevant for a successful skill matching process, provides information about user activity and at the same time contains personal user information in order to create a realistic data picture of an app.
+The data basis was intended to be a data set that contains all the information that is relevant for a successful skill matching process, provides information about user activity and at the same time contains personal user information in order to create a realistic data picture of the app.

 Due to the specific use case of our app, the creation of a synthetic dataset proved to be the most suitable method to fulfil the above-mentioned purposes.
 For example, we were able to individually consider which skill categories and specific skills should be selectable in the app and then map these in the data.
 As it was not entirely clear when the data set was created which features and ML models should be used, various models and features were tried out and the synthetic data adapted accordingly.
 It may therefore be that in some places the approach to creating the data appears somewhat arbitrary, as the models for which they were created were ultimately not implemented.